GPD Skating Academy

 Discover the thrill of skating at the new Glenview Community Ice Center

 Join us at the GPD Skating Academy and learn to skate this year!
 Classes are designed for all ages, levels and abilities.
 Skating is fun way to exercise that teaches coordination and balance, builds muscle and endurance and promotes relief from stress.
-Please review our Skating Safe Facility Guidelines.

 The GPD Skating Academy utilizes the curriculum standards established in the Learn to Skate USA program.
 Learn to Skate USA is administered by United States Figure Skating the national governing body for the sport of figure skating.